flopezag/fiware-testbed-deploy/doc/admin.md

     export OS_REGION_NAME=<the region name>
     export OS_USER_DOMAIN_NAME=<OpenStack user domain name>
     export OS_PROJECT_DOMAIN_NAME=<OpenStack project domain name>
-    export BOOKED_IP=<a booked IP in your Cloud infrastructure to deploy the keystone VM>
+    export BOOKED_IP=<a booked IP in your Cloud infrastructure to deploy the keystone server>
     export Region1=<the name for the first region of the Cloud to be deployed>
     export Region2=<the name for the second region of the Cloud to be deployed>
     export Region3=<the name for the third region of the Cloud to be deployed>

+Then, we execute the deploythreeglances.py script:

-    fiwaretestbeddeploy/deploythreeglances.py
+    python fiwaretestbeddeploy/deploythreeglances.py

 The *deploythreeglances.py* script deploys 3 OpenStack Image Repositories (Glance) which share the same Identity Service called Keystone.
 Each glance is deployed on a different server accessible by a floating IP.
 It is possible to access by SSH Key and its configuration variables are in the file config_vars in /home/ubuntu folder inside the server, in the same way that it was explained in "Deploying one testbed" section.
-These 3 Glance testbeds are used for GlanceSync acceptance tests.
+These 3 Glance testbeds are used for GlanceSync acceptance tests (see [more information] (https://github.com/telefonicaid/fiware-glancesync/blob/master/README.rst).

 ## Sanity check procedures

-The Sanity Check Procedures are the steps that a System Administrator takes to verify that an installation is ready to be tested.
+The Sanity Check procedures are the steps that a System Administrator takes to verify that an installation is ready to be tested.
 This is therefore a preliminary set of tests to ensure that obvious or basic malfunctioning is fixed before proceeding to unit tests, integration